NGA Members Login

 There’s a growing body of good practice by smaller MATs that are strongly rooted in the communities they serve.
 Our Community MATs campaign will capture and share this practice.

-Due to popular demand we’re are launching a new network for trustees and clerks of MATs.
+Due to popular demand we’re are launching a new network for trustees, clerks and governance professionals in MATs.

 The next network meeting will be in London in May 2018 (details to be confirmed)